Siteimprove/alfa-integrations/packages/alfa-test-utils/docs/README.md

 4. Use an ESM-for-CJS loader such as the `esm` package.
 This solution has not been tested, but it should work.

 You can now install Alfa test utilities:

 ```shell
 $ npm install --save-dev @siteimprove/alfa-test-utils
 ```

 or

 ```shell
 $ yarn add --dev @siteimprove/alfa-test-utils
 ```

+## Running tests

+Running the Siteimprove Accessibility Code Checker usually requires three steps:

+1. **Scraping** the page to audit;
+2. **Auditing** the page;
+3. **Reporting** the results.

+Scrapping is highly dependent on the browser automation used.
+Specific browsers automation integrations are provided in separate packages.
+See some [detailled examples of scraping](./scraping.md).
+The `@siteimprove/alfa-test-utils` package provides utilities to [audit the page](./audit.md) and [report on the results](./report.md).

+## Why 'Alfa'

+Despite the homophony, Alfa is far from being in the `alpha` stage of development… It is the tool powering Siteimprove Intelligence Platform for Digital Accessibility, and checking millions of web pages daily.

+The name 'Alfa' comes from the name of the guide dog of a former colleague 🦮.
+Let Alfa be your guide into the world of Accessibility, like Alfa guided his owner into the real world!